deeps-blip/fast-csv-query/README.md

 ```bash
 uvicorn app.main:app --reload
 ```
+---
-##🔐 Authentication
+## 🔐 Authentication
 Both the API and UI are protected using HTTP Basic Auth.

 You'll be prompted for credentials when:

 Accessing the upload/query pages

-Hitting any /api/* endpoints

-These credentials are set in your config.py
+Hitting any /api/* endpoints, these are set in your config.py

+---
-##🤖 Gemini Integration
+## 🤖 Gemini Integration
 The /query page includes an AI assistant that can answer questions about your uploaded CSV files.

 Behind the scenes, it uses Gemini API to parse your context and respond accordingly.

-Example prompt:

-"Which company has the highest revenue?"
+Example prompt: which company has the highest revenue?

+---
-##📦 Sample API Usage
+## 📦 Sample API Usage
 ```bash
 curl -u admin:admin http://localhost:8000/api/tables
 curl -u admin:admin http://localhost:8000/api/table/your_table_name?search=India